 Eat fryjacks and try Marie Sharp’s hot sauce

-Spend more time inland, particularly San Ignacio, Belize to visit Tikal in Guatemala (do either the sunset or sunrise at the ruins) and the Actun Tunichil Muknal (ATM) cave
+I would have spent more time inland, particularly San Ignacio, Belize.
+You can combine a visit to Tikal in Guatemala (do either the sunset or sunrise at the ruins) and the Actun Tunichil Muknal (ATM) cave from San Ignacio.